Welcome to the

 Within an hour's drive of Stow there are all types of recreational facilities, such as camping, boating, fishing, hunting, skiing, picnicking, etc., for which New England is justly famous.

-St. Isidore (Catholic), Union (non-denominational) and First Parish (Unitarian) are located in the center of town.
+St. Isidore (Catholic), High Rock Stow Chapel (formerly Union Church) and First Parish (Unitarian) are located in the center of town.

 SHOPPING AND SERVICES: